 As a reporter at the New York Post, Roberta was given the opportunity to suggest stories worthy of coverage.
 Instinctively, she chose subjects and issues that needed the spotlight turned on them.

 In the early 1970s, women needed corroboration by two witnesses to prove a rape, making proof impossible.
 Other impediments to conviction existed, along with the societal assumption that women invited the crime.
-Roberta wrote a six-part award-winning series of articles that brought the issue to the fore for the first time in New York and helped change New York state law.
+Roberta wrote a six-part award-winning series of articles in The New York Post that brought the issue to the fore for the first time in New York and helped change New York state law.

-Roberta did the same for the issue of illegal abortion, writing a six-part series on the consequences of illegal abortions and also wrote the cover story on the subject for MS Magazine for the issue of Jan 1973 with the U.S. Supreme Court Roe V Wade decision.
+Roberta did the same for the issue of illegal abortion, also in The New York Post, writing a six-part series on the consequences of illegal abortions and also wrote the cover story on the subject for MS Magazine for the issue of Jan 1973 with the U.S. Supreme Court Roe V Wade decision.

 In 1977, Rupert Murdoch took over the New York Post.
 Soon after, Roberta left to write magazine articles and books.
 In 1978, she wrote a cover story for New York Magazine, “How Westway Will Destroy New York: An Interview with Jane Jacobs,” that changed the debate over that mega-landfill and highway expansion favored by almost all the political leaders and editorial writers.
 The interviews with Jacobs for that article began both an almost 30-year friendship with Jacobs and Roberta’s work on her first book, The Living City: Thinking Small in a Big Way.